 Powerball has climbed since the last winning ticket in New York took home the jackpot in August, and has had 20 drawings since then without a winner.

 Each Powerball ticket is $2.
-The game is played in Ohio and 43 other states along with Washington, D.C., Puerto Rico and the US Virgin Islands.
+The game is played in 44 states, Washington, D.C., Puerto Rico and the US Virgin Islands.

 The largest Powerball jackpot of $1.586 billion was split three ways in January 2016.